tini-min/Data_Structure/README.md

 ![Example](/Assignment1/Assignment1.JPG)

-Print your name and student number on the first line of the print screen (see attached photo).
+Print your name and student number on the first line of the print screen (see attached photo, "Result").

+__Result__
 ![Result](/Assignment1/Result.jpg)

 If you want to see the code what I made, just check the attached file.